How to avoid the hell of chasing screenplay notes…

 During this vulnerable period, it can take just one person’s unfavorable of offhanded comment to drown you in an ocean of self-doubt.
 You must stay strong and be able to consider every note for what it’s worth.
 Five different people will have five different opinions about your script.
 Now if they’re all the same notes about the same issues, then you should seriously consider their opinions—but if they’re all different notes, but everyone thought your script was well written, stay on course.

 If you waffle and lose your confidence, you’ll make changes based on what one person’s comments… and then another person’s opinion… and change something else because another person didn’t like an aspect of your script… and suddenly you’re dismantling your story and chasing notes.
 If you’re all over the map with your vision—both you and your project will suffer.
+You will be in hell as you try to please everyone but yourself.

 I’m not telling you to completely shut out feedback on your script, but once you’re confident in your work and satisfied with your execution of it, close the door on any new notes.
 This is when you need to put notes into two categories: Constructive notes that help you to effectively tell your story… or more personal notes from those who tell you how “they would have done it differently if they wrote it.”
 If you want to stay true to your vision, stay on target and filter every note with a bigger perspective.